gif

 Making Chaucer Easy parts 1 & 2: a couple of videos on YouTube aimed at helping students overcome perceived difficulties with the language of Middle English (and maybe have a little fun too, trying different accents).
 Making Chaucer Easy.

-Now some sonnets.
+Now some other sonnets.

 gif Check-Up